thuzarthaungsein/csv-upload-laravel/README.md

 -   For now, system can upload only small file.
 If user upload large file, that file will be stayed with Processing status.
 -   Will enhance later.

+-   upload small file.
+-   will show real time upload process with percentage.
+-   in background, will remove non-utf8 characters and save the file.
+-   will chunk the file entries into small Jobs.
+-   will insert or update unique entries
+-   will notify when the job complete.

 ## Requirements

 -   PHP 8.1